Patrick Ali Pahlavi: Exile

-Following the Iranian revolution and overthrow of the Shah in early 1979, Pahlavi was the only prince to remain in Iran.
+Following the Iranian revolution and overthrow of the Shah in early 1979, Patrick Ali was the only prince to remain in Iran.
 He writes, "There, the Clergy was divided about me.
 There was those who saw in me the danger of a return to the Pahlavi and those who saw in me a possible solution.
 Four times I was brought to Evin prison again and four times my partisans released me."
 He left for exile three days before he was due to go on trial where he might have faced a death sentence.

-Pahlavi studied and practiced a number of religions and spiritualities, including Taoism, Buddhism (Zen), Hinduism (Advaita), Judaism, Christianity and Islam over a forty-year period.
+Patrick Ali studied and practiced a number of religions and spiritualities, including Taoism, Buddhism (Zen), Hinduism (Advaita), Judaism, Christianity and Islam over a forty-year period.

-Pahlavi was married in 1972 to Sonja Lauman; together they have three sons:
+Patrick Ali was married in 1972 to Sonja Lauman; together they have three sons: